Prithvi-J/Project-Online-Exam-Course-Registration-Portal/README.md

+# Web Development – Exams And Course Registration Portal For Engineering Students

 This is comprehensive web portal tailored to your needs.
 This portal, built using HTML, CSS, PHP, and MySQL, offers a seamless experience with both front-end and back-end functionalities.
 Here's what you can expect from our platform:

 Student Features: